GlitchyByte/gblib/README.md

 )
 FetchContent_MakeAvailable(gblib)

-# ...and in then add it to your `target_link_libraries`:
+# ...and then add it to your `target_link_libraries`:

-# Must be PUBLIC or PRIVATE if it's a final binary.
+# Use PUBLIC or PRIVATE if it's a final binary.
 target_link_libraries(${PROJECT_NAME} PRIVATE gblib)

-# Must be INTERFACE if it's a library.
+# Use INTERFACE if it's a library.
 target_link_libraries(${PROJECT_NAME} INTERFACE gblib)
 ```